Single Parent Surrogacy

 What’s the law?

 Single intended parents can easily pursue surrogacy in most States in Australia.
-The bad news is for those living in Western Australia and the ACT, where you need to be in a partnered relationship to qualify for surrogacy (gay couples are also prohibited in WA).
-South Australia also currently has restrictions on single intended parents but there is a Bill in Parliament right now to change that.
-In all other States, you don’t need to be partnered to enter into a surrogacy arrangement.
-There is a Bill in Western Australia that would allow surrogacy for gay couples and singles.
+The bad news is for those living in Western Australia, where you need to be in a partnered relationship to qualify for surrogacy (gay couples are also prohibited in WA).

-If you are an intended parent in WA, SA or the ACT, you can contact me below to talk about the options and processes.
-You can also find more information about the State surrogacy laws here.
+If you are an intended parent, you can contact me below to talk about the options and processes.
+You can also find more information about the State surrogacy laws.

 I need a donor (or two) and a surrogate – where do I start?

 Within Australia, there are a few options for finding a donor – including clinic-recruited donors, or family or friends, and options like Egg Donation Australia.
 A donor that is known, or open to contact, is generally what is considered best for the child’s interests.
-You can find out more about donor options here.
+You can find out more about egg donor options.

 Will a surrogate carry for a single intended parent?